What We Got Up to In Hong Kong

 We took the very steep and exciting vernacular up to the peak.
 This was a fun way to see the city as we crept our way up the side of the mountain.
 On reaching the end of the line, there were shops and cafes to browse through and relax in, while we waited (in vain!) for the clouds to clear.
 There was also the option to go out onto the balcony area to see the view and take some amazing photos…we will have to try again on our next trip I think!

-There were lots of fun things to do inside the building at the top of the Peak especially for kids or for a day of low visibility as there were some great photo opportunities and clever props.
+There were lots of fun things to do inside the building at the top of the Peak especially for kids (like us, easily entertained) or for a day of low visibility as there were some great photo opportunities and clever props.

 Tip: Sit on the right-hand side of the vehicle on the way up and the left on the way down for the best views of the city.